 Instant cereal may seem boring but only if you use the same toppings over and over again.
 Don’t be afraid to spice things up and get creative.

 Pancakes may seem like a hassle but making them can actually be quite simple.
-The only extra things you’ll need to take is a small pan to cook the pancakes on and a spatula (although you can make a fork work).
+The only extra things you’ll need to take are a small pan to cook the pancakes on and a spatula (although you can make a fork work).

 The trick to making pancakes on the trail is to use a mix that only requires water to make.
 You’ll want to bring along in a Ziploc is: